-Chances are if you had your own personal hot springs pool with privacy you’d soak in it without a swimsuit.
+Chances are high that if you had your own personal hot springs pool with complete privacy you’d soak in it without a swimsuit.
 Because some things are better in your birthday suit.
-There are both public and private hot springs just for that occasion.
+There are both public and private clothing-optional hot springs just for that occasion.

 If you’re comfortable in your skin and okay with other bare bodies, Colorado boasts a plethora of public hot springs pools that are clothing optional.
 And you can still wear a swimsuit at clothing optional resorts, whatever’s comfortable.
 The rules on nudity and swimsuits vary at each resort.
 Some hot springs have varying days or times with suits or no suits.

-There’s also a few hike-to hot springs not mentioned below that have varying protocol on swimsuits.
+There are also a few hike-to hot springs not mentioned below that have varying protocols on swimsuits.
 It’s usually at your own discretion though as rules generally forbid it in public.
-Conundrum for example seems to have a clothing optional atmosphere.
+Conundrum near Aspen for example seems to have a clothing optional atmosphere.

 Colorado Hot Springs with Swimsuit Optional Times

 Colorado is erupting with hot springs, but not every one lets you bath sans suit.
 If you feel like swimming and soaking in hot springs is better done without your swimsuit, we’ve rounded up seven clothing optional hot springs resorts just for you.
 Do check the rules on the resort’s official website or call before your visit for confirmation on any specific policies.

 These clothing optional Colorado hot springs permit soaking without a bathing suit on certain days/times, depending on the resort.
 The rules below are subject to change.